ggmm-one/model-helpers-for-laravel/README.md

 A set of helpers for building Laravel apps even faster:

 * [CascadeSoftDeletes](cascadesofdeletes) - emulates sql cascade on delete for SoftDelete models
+* [HasModelDisplayName](hasmodeldisplaynames) - used by other helpers to figure out the display name

 ## CascadeSoftDeletes